 Punnett squares are tools that are used to determine the probability or the chance that a trait will show up in an offspring.
-Genetic traits are characteristics of an organism that are determined by their genes, and are inherited.
+Genetic traits are characteristics of an organism that are determined by their genes and are inherited.

 To see how Punnett squares are used, look at this square crossing male and female sex chromosomes:

-The father is heterozygous for the trait, meaning that he has one dominant allele and one recessive allele.
+The father is heterozygous for the trait, meaning that he has one dominant allele (W) and one recessive allele (w).
 Since he has at least one dominant allele, it masks that recessive allele.
 The dad will also have a widow's peak as his phenotype.